Italie 13: The end of Italie 13 and the return to a more traditional conception of the city

 In recent years, the area is undergoing (like most of Paris city center) quick gentrification.
 Most towers have undergone renovation works, and are now up to the latest security norms, urban renewal is taking place below the towers at street level with help from the municipality.
 (Works on Olympiades and Place de Vénétie is underway, Villa d'Este should follow soon).
 As a result, real estate prices in this particular neighborhood is up steadily even if it is still a cheap neighborhood compared to other places in Paris.
 The high quality of the buildings which were created for affluent people means that flats are comfortable, have a nice unobstructed view and a lot of light (which is a rare luxury in Paris).
 As a result, some more affluent people are starting to consider again this habitat.

 Because of the critical reception of this project, urbanism in France, especially in the city of Paris, has followed a much more modest direction.
 The Paris Rive Gauche project, located a few hundred meters from the Olympiades, is the only large-scale urbanism project inside the city of Paris to be built since Italie 13.
 However, the dense nature and lack of space in the highly built-up city may also play a role.
 The Paris Rive Gauche project is an example of more traditional urbanism based on the alignment of mid-rise buildings in concert with the existing street layout.
-While urbanism of the 1960s and 1970s was based on the idea of returning to the past, today's urbanism is based on the idea of promoting Paris' heritage.
+While urbanism of the 1960s and 1970s was based on the idea of breaking with the past, today's urbanism is based on the idea of promoting Paris' heritage.
 This philosophy is less common in Paris's inner suburbs, where large-scale projects, mostly business developments, have multiplied since the 1990s.